matman26/matman26.github.io/_posts/2022-02-05-weaponizing-git-for-netdevops.markdown

 Historically, version control has been achieved in several different ways, with varying degrees of success.
-Linus Torvalds, the creator of Linux (and also the creator of Git, we'll get to that) has said during an interview that the development of the Linux Kernel was handled by Patch files being sent in a tarball format: every time someone on the team made some change to the code, she would generate a diff between the original code and the new version, compress that as a **tar.gz** archive and send it as an e-mail attachment to other developers.
+Linus Torvalds, the creator of Linux (and also the creator of Git, we'll get to that) has said during an interview that the development of the Linux Kernel during the late 90's and early 2000's was handled by Patch files being sent in a tarball format: every time someone on the team made some change to the code, he or she would generate a diff between the original code and the new version, compress that as a **tar.gz** archive and send it as an e-mail attachment to other developers.
 This, of course, was very labor intensive and prone to human errors, as patches were manually